Search

 Responsibilities under Student Visa Guide

 If you are being sponsored to study full-time at Cambridge on a student visa, it is important you read our guide, Your responsibilities on a student visa.These apply if you are studying on a Tier 4 student visa or a visa granted under the student route after 5 October 2020.
-Part-time students on a student visa should read the Tier 4 responsibilities guide for part-time students.
+Part-time students on a student visa should read the Guide for part-time students from the International Student Office.

 Prior to arrival